Online Scuba Lessons

 After listening to the sound of my own respiration for what seemed like about 700-lbs. worth.
 I finally made a command decision and gently placed the little creature in the sand, and slowly backed away from it, barely moving as both it and the Nurse took off to my right (away from my fellow divers) and continued on to close another link in the food chain.

-learned to stick with my dive instructor and not go pickin’ up
+a student, I learned to stick with my dive instructor and not go

-stuff unless I give some sort of a signal that I’m going to before
+pickin’ up stuff unless I give some sort of a signal that I’m

-learned that some Sharks don’t even know what a lobster
+and I further learned that some Sharks don’t even know

 Online Scuba Lessons